You prefer to read the German version

 16) Finally many other different instrumental things, different style, and for several instruments.

-This is a short description of the life of a man, who is devoted to the music, to his fatherland and to his gender with an exquisite amount of honor.
+This is a short description of the life of a man, who is devoted to the music, to his fatherland, and his gender with an exquisite amount of honor.

-Has ever a composer the polyphony in its greatest strength, it definitely was, no doubt, our blessed Bach.
-Has ever a tone artist brought the hidden secrets of harmony into the most artistic execution, it was certainly our Bach.
+Has a composer ever accomplished the polyphony in its greatest strength, it definitely was, no doubt, our blessed Bach.
+Has a tone artist ever brought the hidden secrets of harmony into the most artistic execution, it was undoubtedly our Bach.
 Nobody has attached so many thoughts full of invention and external art pieces that seem to be dry without as just he did.
-He has just heard of any main clause, to be aware of everything about almost everything, which could be artificially brought up in the very same moment.
+He has only heard of any main clause, to be aware of everything about almost everything, which could be artificially brought up at the very same moment.
 His melodies were strange indeed, but always different, rich in invention, and not similar to any other composer.
 His serious...

-temperament especially tore him to a hard-working, serious and profound music; but he was capable as well, if it seemed to be necessary, especially with the play, of presenting an easy going and humorously way to think.
-The constant practise in creating polyphony pieces, has taken his eyes to such a capability, so he was able to overlook into the strongest scores, all the same conform voices, with one view.
-His sense of hearing was so keen-eared, that he was capable to discover the smallest mistake with the polyphony music pieces.
+temperament especially tore him to hard-working, serious and profound music; but he was capable as well, if it seemed to be necessary, especially with the play, of presenting an easy going and humorously way to think.
+The constant practice of creating polyphony pieces has taken his eyes to such a capability, so he was able to overlook into the strongest scores, all the same, conform voices, with one view.
+His sense of hearing was so keen-eared that he was capable of discovering the smallest mistake with the polyphony music pieces.
 It just was a pity, that he seldom had the luck, to find all those initiators for his work, who would have avoided this disagreeable comments.
-In conducting he was very accurate, and in the measure which he took generally very agile, extremely confident.
+In conducting he was very accurate, and in the measure which he generally took very agile, extremely confident.

-were practised in the same amount; all of them had the same capability in the perfection to execute them.
-He had thought about a convenient finger setting, that it wasn't difficult for him, to perform the greatest difficulties with the most flowing lightness.
-Before him the most famous piano players in Germany and other countries made the thumb little to work.
+were practiced in the same amount; all of them had the same capability in the perfection to execute them.
+He had thought about a convenient finger setting, that it wasn't difficult for him, to perform the most significant difficulties with the most flowing lightness.
+Before him, the most famous piano players in Germany and other countries made the thumb little to work.
 But he knew better to use it.
-With his two feet he was able to execute such sentences on the pedals, which would be a challenge for many a skilled piano player with five fingers and he would become sour enough.
-He did not only know how to handle the way of playing an organ, and to combine the sound of it in the most clever way and let every voice sound related to her nature and in the greatest perfection, but he as well knew the construction of organs for this reason.
+With his two feet, he was able to execute such sentences on the pedals, which would be a challenge for many a skilled piano player with five fingers and he would become sour enough.
+He did not only know how to handle the way of playing the organ, and to combine the sound of it in the most clever way and let every voice sound related to her nature and in the greatest perfection, but he as well knew the construction of organs for this reason.
 The last mentioned he proofed especially once, among others, with an examination of a new organ, in a church not far from where his remains are put to rest today.
 The creator of this work was a man, who stood in his last years of his high maturity.
 The examination was may be one of the harshest, that ever happened.
-Consequently the perfect applause, that our Bach granted about the work publicly, for both the organ builder and, for certain reasons, for Bach himself as well, to a considerable honor.
+Consequently the perfect applause, which our Bach granted about the work publicly, for both the organ builder and, for particular reasons, for Bach himself as well, to a considerable honor.

 Nobody but he could better give dispositions for new organs, and judge it.
-Irregardless of all this organ science, he had - how he used to regret often - never had a rather beautiful and a rather nice organ present for his steady use.
-Being robbed from this he would have left us even more and pleasant never heard inventions in the organ play, which he would have brought to paper and shown us, like he had them in his head.
+Regardless of all this organ science, he had – how he used to regret often – never had a rather beautiful and a rather lovely organ present for his steady use.
+Being robbed from this, he would have left us even more, and pleasant never heard inventions in the organ play, which he would have brought to paper and shown us like he had them in his head.

-He knew to temper the claviercymbale in the atmosphere so pure and correct, that all keys sounded nice and accommodating.
+He knew to temper the claviercymbale in the atmosphere so pure and correct that all keys sounded nice and accommodated.
 He knew of his keys, because of their abominable temper, which should have to be avoided.
 And there were other advantages, which he had.